 White Field Pea

-Early to mid-season white field pea with good yield potential and broad adaption, seed marketed as yellow split for human consumption
+Early to mid-season, good yield potential & broad adaption, marketed as yellow split for human consumption

 Early to mid-maturity durum wheat, with excellent semolina and pasta making quality, sensitive to acidic soil types and not recommended for pH (CaCl2) below 5.5